-In the current period, product gross (BRCM) margin, or the percentage of sales remaining after deducting the cost of production, will be “roughly flat” from the 52.2 percent the company reported for the second quarter.
+In the current period, product gross (BRCM:US) margin, or the percentage of sales remaining after deducting the cost of production, will be “roughly flat” from the 52.2 percent the company reported for the second quarter.
 The second-quarter measure of profit was calculated excluding some items, and compares with analysts’ average prediction of 52.5 percent.

-Under McGregor, Broadcom is moving into the market for so- called baseband chips used to connect phones to 3G cellular networks, an area dominated by Qualcomm Inc. (QCOM) Broadcom has won Samsung and Nokia Oyj (NOK1V) as customers for those chips.
+Under McGregor, Broadcom is moving into the market for so- called baseband chips used to connect phones to 3G cellular networks, an area dominated by Qualcomm Inc. (QCOM:US) Broadcom has won Samsung and Nokia Oyj (NOK1V) as customers for those chips.

 Altera, based in San Jose, California, yesterday predicted sales this quarter will increase 2 percent to 6 percent from the previous three months.